surajmishra57/surajmishra57/README.md

 ## Hi there!
 I'm Suraj👋
 ## Welcome to my github page

 👋 Hi there!
-I'm Suraj, a Java Developer with 3+ years of hands-on experience building scalable and efficient applications.
+I'm Suraj, a Backend Developer with 3+ years of hands-on experience building scalable and efficient applications.
 I'm passionate about clean code, backend development, and solving complex problems using Java.

 💻 I enjoy working with Java 21, Spring Boot, Kafka, REST APIs, and modern backend tech.
 Problem-solving is my superpower, and I love tackling algorithmic challenges in my spare time.